 How Mobile DevOps Can Enable Concurrent Mobile Test Runs

 We should start by defining what is meant by simultaneous test runs – and generally parallelism – in mobile app testing.
-As there are lots of discussion whether these are the same thing or not, in general, concurrency is a concept where two or more tasks are started, executed and finalized in overlapping periods of time.
+As there are lots of discussion about whether these are the same thing or not, in general, concurrency is a concept where two or more tasks are started, executed and finalized in overlapping periods of time.
 For example, having multiple threads running on a single-core chipset.
 The concept of parallelism is probably more straightforward as it is where two or more tasks literally run at the same time.
 For instance, having multiple threads running on a multicore chipset.

-Is that all the same when looked from mobile app testing point of view: running test scripts simultaneously on variety of real mobile devices and getting results?
-The most distinctive difference would be when you get those results and whether devices start a test run as soon as test has been launched.
+Is that all the same when looked from mobile app testing point of view: running test scripts simultaneously on a variety of real mobile devices and getting results?
+The most distinctive difference would be when you get those results and whether devices start a test run as soon as the test has been launched.

 “Nothing That Is Done Manually Is Hardly Agile”

 Developing mobile apps is very different from developing desktop software and even embedded software.
 Mobile app development is meant to be agile, and lots of great tools and practices have been developed for that agility.
 However, doing something manually — such as testing an app — is never agile, which is why test automation has shown tremendous growth among app and game developers, speeding up their doings and yielding robust and better results.
 Manual testing is neither providing you the core benefit what comes with test automation – the parallelism.
-You can simply run one device at time.
+You can simply run one device at a time.

 NOTE!
-Despite of all this, sometimes for a sake of exploratory testing, the manual test session is required.
+Despite all this, sometimes for a sake of exploratory testing, the manual test session is required.
 The remote manual access to devices complements this offering and occasionally developers want to make sure their apps work just like they’ve planned – and this is where our remote manual access to mobile devices is extremely useful.
 But don’t get stuck on it – that will eat all your productivity!

 The Process of Mobile DevOps and What’s Included